Nhat-Thanh/PixelRL-SR/README.md

 ## Evaluate

-I evaluated models with Set5, Set14, BSD100 and Urban100 dataset by PSNR.
-I use Set5's Butterfly to show my result:
+I evaluated models with Set5, Set14, BSD100 and Urban100 dataset by PSNR, the Bold texts are the best results:

 <div align="center">